EuroLinux/eurolinux-migration-scripts/README.md

 ## Considerations

-- Please make a backup before running migration scripts
+- Please make a backup before running any migration scripts
-- If you are using ISO as a locally mounted repository, the complete migration reinstalls the `filesystem` package the ISO should not be mounted to the `/mnt` directory.
+- The *complete migration* reinstalls the `filesystem` package.
+If you are using an ISO as a locally mounted repository, the ISO should **not** be mounted at the `/mnt` directory.